lauraspberry/lauraspberry/README.md

 * The games I made using Unity: [Shrink](https://lauraspberry.itch.io/shrink) and [Attack of the Boba Vampires](https://troutstick.itch.io/bobavamps-01) :sunny:
 * The curriculum I'm building for next year's [CS Kickstart](https://cs-kickstart.berkeley.edu/index.html) program :bear:
 ⚡ Fun fact: One day (post-COVID), I hope to travel the world! :earth_americas: :dizzy: :sparkles: aha

+🌱 working as a course tutor for [CS 61A](https://cs61a.org/) at Berkeley 🐻 🌱 designing web applications with [Web Development at Berkeley](https://webatberkeley.org/) :sunny:

 🔭 working on building a full stack web application for [Connect@Cal](https://connected.berkeley.edu/) to optimize communication between users and operations associates.
 🔭 a teaching assistant for UC Berkeley's [Web Design Decal](wdd.io)